lsoulima/42_project_HYPERTUBE/README.md

 :warning:  For example, libraries such as webtorrent, pulsar and peerflix are forbidden.

-:iphone:  Your website must be usable on a mobile phone and keep an acceptable layout on small resolutions.
+:iphone:  Our website must be usable on a mobile phone and keep an acceptable layout on small resolutions.